Ceres – Roman Goddess of Agriculture

 Ceres’ Role in Roman Mythology

-Ceres was the principal goddess of agriculture and was the only one to be part of the Dii Contentes.
+Ceres was the principal goddess of agriculture and was one among the Dii Consentes, the council of twelve primary deities in the Roman Pantheon.
 Her presence in such a remarkable group of deities shows how significant she was in ancient Rome.
 The Romans worshipped Ceres for her to provide her favor in the form of abundant harvests.

 Ceres had to do not only with the fertility of the crops but also the fertility of women.
 In this sense, she was the ultimate goddess of life.
 According to the myths, Ceres taught humanity how to grow, preserve, and harvest grains.